 The Training Award is based on the number of new volunteers who completed pre-service training in the most recent four quarters.
-The applicant must report the number of volunteers who completed pre-service training in Q1, Q2, & Q3 of current fiscal year and Q4 of the prior fiscal year.
-This data must match the data submitted on the quarterly reports or the applicant will be required to correct the application.
+The applicant must report the number of volunteers who

 When the grant application due date falls before the end of the third quarter, the number of volunteers trained in the third quarter should be projected.
 This projection may be adjusted by the DJFS if it does not match the information submitted on the third quarter program report.